satopian/poti-kaini-zh-TW/README.md

 However, potiboard.php externalizes all language settings, so no changes are needed.
 Translation of `config.php`.
 We need to translate the description of the settings.

+## [2021/10/31] v3.10.1
+- Added password length check.

+Moved the length check of each input item to the first half of the process.
+Fixed a minor error that occurred when displaying the management screen.
+The file needed to fix this issue is potiboard.php.
+Please update `potiboard.php` by overwriting.

 ## [2021/10/30] v3.10.0 Fixed a serious bug

 - A serious flaw was found in all previous versions of POTI-board.